Water Vapor and Climate Change

 ACS Climate Science Toolkit | Narratives

-It’s true that water vapor is the largest contributor to the Earth’s greenhouse effect.
-On average, it probably accounts for about 60% of the warming effect.
-However, water vapor does not control the Earth’s temperature, but is instead controlled by the temperature.
+Although water vapor probably accounts for about 60% of the Earth’s greenhouse warming effect, water vapor does not control the Earth’s temperature.
+Instead, the amount of water vapor is controlled by the temperature.
 This is because the temperature of the surrounding atmosphere limits the maximum amount of water vapor the atmosphere can contain.
 If a volume of air contains its maximum amount of water vapor and the temperature is decreased, some of the water vapor will condense to form liquid water.
 This is why clouds form as warm air containing water vapor rises and cools at higher altitudes where the water condenses to the tiny droplets that make up clouds.

 If there had been no increase in the amounts of non-condensable greenhouse gases, the amount of water vapor in the atmosphere would not have changed with all other variables remaining the same.
 The addition of the non-condensable gases causes the temperature to increase and this leads to an increase in water vapor that further increases the temperature.
 This is an example of a positive feedback effect.
 The warming due to increasing non-condensable gases causes more water vapor to enter the atmosphere, which adds to the effect of the non-condensables.